intro-to-data-science-22-workshop/12-Coordinate-reference-systems-with-sf-brasdefer-korbach/README.md

 ## Statement of contributions

-**Juan Brasdefer** prepared the presentation outline and built the presentation slides using the xaringan package.
+**Juan Brasdefer** prepared content for the presentation and structured the outline of the presentation.

-**Benedikt Korbach** researched and provided the content of the presentation, created the practice material and wrote the GitHub repo description.
+**Benedikt Korbach** researched and provided content of the presentation and created the practice material.

+Both of us built the presentation using the xaringan package in a shared effort.
 The video was recorded jointly.